-And then there are those spouses who are either alone, or alone in a new duty-station, or simply feeling depressed because their servicemember is deployed.
+And then there are those spouses who are either alone, alone in a new duty-station or simply feeling depressed because their service member is deployed.
 I’ve had my share of holiday deployments, so I know what it’s like being alone this time of year.

-Some military spouses naturally seem to know how to stay busy, but if you’re new to military life, or have difficulty making new friends, or this is your first deployment, or you’re just plain down-in-the-dump ... no matter what the reason, here are some general tips for coping with the season.
+Some military spouses naturally seem to know how to stay busy, but if you’re new to military life, have difficulty making new friends, this is your first deployment or you’re just plain down-in-the-dump ... no matter the reason, here are some general tips for coping with the season.

 11 ways to face the holidays alone:

 1. Take care of yourself.
-The Army's Deployment/Readiness Handbook suggest eating right, getting enough rest, and even getting involved in a new activity or hobby.
+The Army's Deployment/Readiness Handbook suggests eating right, getting enough rest and even getting involved in a new activity or hobby.
 That's pretty great advice no matter what service you're affiliated with.

-3. Revamp your workout regimen or begin an exercise program to help manage stress and beat (depending where you live) that bummer weather.
+3. Keep working out.
+Revamp your workout regimen or begin an exercise program to help manage stress and beat (depending on where you live) that bummer weather.
 Who knows, you might meet another spouse in the same situation.
 Find this and similar things you enjoy and incorporate them into your routine.

 4. Acknowledge your feelings.
 It's okay to take time to cry or express your feelings.
 You can't force yourself to be happy just because it's the holidays.
 If you don’t have anyone close to talk to, seek out the unit’s Chaplin or Military Family Life Consultants (MFLC) on-base.
-Talking about your fears, doubts, and feelings can make a huge difference.
-You can also seek out totally free counseling sessions through an indpenedent and confidential counselor by calling Military One Source and simply telling them you want counseling.
+Talking about your fears, doubts and feelings can make a huge difference.
+You can also seek out totally free counseling sessions through an independent and confidential counselor by calling Military One Source and simply telling them you want to counsel.
 Their number is 800-342-9647.

-5. Develop a (deployment) holiday plan: read a new book each week or join a book club.
-Volunteer at local toy and food drives or help serve others meals in homeless shelters.
+5. Develop a (deployment) holiday plan.
+Read a new book each week or join a book club.
+Volunteer at local toy and food drives or help serve meals in homeless shelters.
 Helping others takes your mind off your own troubles and makes you feel good about giving back.